rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-iphone-iOS.md

     <img src="{% asset_path rackspace-email/renamed-email-address-configuration-for-iphone-iOS/iphone-logindetails.png %}" />

-8. Tap **Next**.
-9. Verify that IMAP is selected and enter the following settings:
+7. Verify that IMAP is selected and enter the following settings:

     - **Name:** Your first and last name
     - **Email:** Your renamed Rackspace Email address